[Moderate revision–posted 4/24/23 (replaces 9/14/20 edition)]

 DATE: April 24, 2023

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish policy and procedure in compliance with federal regulations relating to the taxation and reporting of employee awards and prizes.

-REVIEW: This OP will be reviewed in November of even-numbered years by the Managing Director of Payroll & Tax Services and the Assistant Vice President for Human Resources with substantive revisions forwarded to the Assistant Vice President and Controller and the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in November of even-numbered years by the Chief Payroll Officer and the Associate Vice President for Human Resources with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 1. General Policy